DiverseOut/DiverseOut_API/README.md

 ![schema](schema.png)

 ##### Local setup instructions:
-- Run "bundle install" in command line
+- Run "bundle install" in command line.
-- Use rake commands to create, migrate, and seed database in development environment
+- Use rake commands to create, migrate, and seed database in development environment.
-- Run "rails server" in command line
+- Run "rails server" in command line.
-- Open browser to local host on port 3000
+- Open browser to local host on port 3000.
 - Follow the instructions [here](https://github.com/philril/DiverseOut_Client) to also run the DiverseOut Client locally.

 ##### DiverseOut Server is built using the following technologies: